JASory/machine-prime/README.md

  To use as a dynamic library, make sure you are running rustc nightly; `git clone` this repository and run `make` to compile the Default mode, `make small` for the Small mode and `make tiny` for the Tiny mode.
 This will create the library, and `make install` will install it to `/usr/lib/libprime.so`.
 (Make sure you are superuser).
 Installing the library is recommended but not strictly necessary.
 Link to it using ``-lprime`` if you are using gcc.

+See the "binding" folder in the repository for various language bindings.
+C, Fortran, Julia and Python are supported.

 ## Purpose
 Many number-theoretic functions either require a primality test or use a primality test for greater efficiency.
 Examples include the Legendre symbol and factorization.While primality testing is rarely the bottleneck for these functions, it is a limiting factor in highly optimized computations.
 By providing an fast public domain implementation that can be  called in many languages and architectures,